kkmumu/MTH-9899-Data-Science-II-Project/README.md

 This is the readme file for implementing MTH 9899 final project.

-Our handout contains two folders, one is code, the other is models.
+Our handin contains two folders, one is code, the other is models.